Kim Ji-won: 2024–present: Continued success

 In 2024, Kim starred in the tvN drama Queen of Tears as Hong Hae-in, a chaebol heiress.
-The series was a success both domestically and internationally.
-It broke the record for the highest-rated tvN series, achieving a nationwide viewership rating of 24.850% for its finale and remained in Netflix's Global Top 10 Non-English TV series rankings for 15 consecutive weeks from its initial release.
-The series was named one of the Visionary Works for CJ ENM's 30th Anniversary, recognized for its impact and innovation in Korean popular culture.
+The series became the highest-rated tvN drama with a nationwide viewership of 24.9% for its finale.
+It also remained in Netflix's Global Top 10 Non-English TV series rankings for 15 consecutive weeks.
+Kim received the Prime Minister's Commendation at the Korean Popular Culture and Arts Awards, and ranked third in Gallup Korea's Television Actor of the Year survey.